Eric Idle: Post-Python career (since 1973)

 Idle performed at the 2012 Summer Olympics closing ceremony at the Olympic Stadium in London on 12 August, singing "Always Look on the Bright Side of Life".
-He was the creator and director of the live show Monty Python Live (mostly) – One down, Five to go which took place at the O2 Arena, London between 1 and 20 July 2014.
+He was the creator and director of the live show Monty Python Live (mostly) – One down, Five to go, which was performed at the O2 Arena, London, between 1 and 20 July 2014.

-In December 2016, Idle was the writer and co-presenter of The Entire Universe, a "comedy and musical extravaganza with the help of Warwick Davis, Noel Fielding, Hannah Waddingham and Robin Ince, alongside a chorus of singers and dancers," broadcast by BBC Two.
+In December 2016, Idle was the writer and co-presenter of The Entire Universe, a "comedy and musical extravaganza with the help of Warwick Davis, Noel Fielding, Hannah Waddingham and Robin Ince, alongside a chorus of singers and dancers", broadcast by BBC Two.

-In 2020, it was announced that Idle will adapt his script for Spamalot into a feature film for Paramount Pictures, with Nicholaw directing and Dan Jinks producing.
+In 2020, it was announced that Idle would adapt his script for Spamalot into a feature film for Paramount Pictures, with Nicholaw directing and Dan Jinks producing.

 In 2022, Idle competed in season eight of The Masked Singer as "Hedgehog".
-He did a cover of The Beatles' "Love Me Do" with help from the USC Trojan Marching Band.
-When eliminated in the first episode alongside William Shatner as "Knight" and Chris Kirkpatrick as "Hummingbird", Idle mentioned to Nick Cannon that he had to get approval from Paul McCartney to do "Love Me Do" for a competition in exchange that McCartney knows what the competition in question is so that he can avoid it.
+He did a cover of the Beatles' "Love Me Do" with help from the USC Trojan Marching Band.
+When eliminated in the first episode alongside William Shatner as "Knight" and Chris Kirkpatrick as "Hummingbird", Idle mentioned to Nick Cannon that he had to get approval from Paul McCartney to do "Love Me Do" for a competition, in exchange for telling McCartney what the competition was so that he can avoid it.
 In addition, Idle did an unmasked performance of "Always Look on the Bright Side of Life" from Life of Brian.

+In February 2024, Idle made headlines in the UK after revealing that he was still working at the age of 80 for financial reasons, saying "Python is a disaster.
+I never dreamed that at this age the income streams would tail off so disastrously", but also "I don't mind not being wealthy.
+I prefer being funny".
+In July 2025, he told NME in an interview that his relationship with the other Pythons was "poor to terrible", adding that "they don't talk to me.
+I haven't seen them for 10 years so it doesn't really matter.
+Apparently they say rude and nasty things but I don't read them."
+His first solo UK tour since 1973 was organised for later that year.